itplr-kosit/xml-mutate/doc/spec.md

 ## The declarative approach

-XML-MutaTe takes a declarative non-invasive approach by allowing test writer to annotate original XML test instances with XML processing instructions.
+XML-MutaTe takes a declarative non-invasive approach by allowing test writers to annotate original XML test instances with XML processing instructions.
 Original valid test instances can for example contain real business data.
 These specific instructions allow to define certain mutations which should be applied to original instances in order to generate new test instances as variations of the original instance on the fly.
-Moreover, a test writer can use all these instructions to make certain assertions about the validity of the mutated instances.
+Moreover, a test writer can use all those instructions to make certain assertions about the validity of the mutated instances.

 These can look like this for example: